tokers/lua-resty-requests/README.markdown

 --     ngx.print(chunk)
 -- end

--- in addition, you can choose the non-stream
+-- you can also use the non-stream mode
 -- local opts = {
 --     stream = false
 -- }